 I married into a family of car lovers.
-My only requirements are automatic transmission, air conditioning, and get me from point A to Point B. For them, the purchase of a car is met with the same excitement one feels when bringing home a newborn for the first time.
+My only requirements for a vehicle are automatic transmission, air conditioning, and reliably get me from point A to Point B. For them, the purchase of a car is met with the same excitement one feels when bringing home a newborn for the first time.

 So, if I have completely failed to understand their love of cars, how is it that one of the best days of my life was spent with my husband, Will, at a car show?
 The answer is that it had nothing to do with the cars and everything to do with the man who loves the cars.